ntnn19/AlphaFold3_workflow/README.md

   - **drug_id**: The identifier for the drug.

-**The optional columns can be used to screen single drugs against monomeric targets, single drugs against multimeric targets, multiple drugs against monomeric targets, or multiple drugs against multimeric targets.**
+**The optional columns can be used to screen single drugs against multimeric targets, multiple drugs against monomeric targets, or multiple drugs against multimeric targets.**

 ##### pulldown: example/pulldown.csv